 Social Status is a social media analytics and reporting tool for Facebook, Instagram, Instagram Stories, Twitter, LinkedIn, and YouTube.

-The tool provides live dashboards perfect for monitoring key metrics, plus you can export full customizable reports to CSV, PDF, PowerPoint, and Google Slides.
+The tool provides live dashboards perfect for monitoring key metrics, whether that be conversions from your latest LinkedIn Advertising campaign or the number of views from your most recent Instagram story.
+Plus, you can export full customizable reports to CSV, PDF, PowerPoint, and Google Slides.
 Agencies can also white-label reports for each client.

 Cost: Free with paid plans starting from $29 per month.